rahulo15/Readme-Previewer-Updater/README.md

 5. Open your web browser and go to http://localhost:3000.

 Configuration
-To use the README updating feature, you'll need to provide a personal access token with repo scope in the config.js file.
+To use the README updating feature, you'll need to provide a personal access token & owner name with repo scope in the .env file.
 This token will be used to authenticate API requests to GitHub.
 Remember to keep your access token secure.